 I am interested in how literature germinates between and crosses languages; in translation as a creative process, especially as it involves Italian, French, the classics and the many languages of English; in comparative and world literature; in writing about visual art; and in the practice of fiction.
 I am most at home in the 19th & 20th & 21st centuries but my work has ranged back as far as the early modern period.
-My current research (which was AHRC-funded, 2016-21) develops the concept of Prismatic Translation, looking at the power of translation to multiply and regenerate texts in different times and places.
-The theoretical foundations are laid out in a book, Prismatic Translation; and there is a website, Prismatic Jane Eyre: An Experiment in the Study of Translations, which offers interactive maps and visualisations of the phenomenon of Charlotte Brontë's novel as it has been translated more than 500 times into more than 50 languages.
-The culminating book of the project is Prismatic Jane Eyre: Close-Reading a World Novel Across Languages (2023).
-Like much of my recent work, this project involves collaboration with many people, and is housed in the Oxford Comparative Criticism and Translation Research Centre, which I founded and chair.
+My recent research (which was AHRC-funded, 2016-23) has developed the concept of Prismatic Translation, looking at the power of translation to multiply and regenerate texts in different times and places.
+The theoretical foundations are laid out in a book, Prismatic Translation; there is a website, Prismatic Jane Eyre: An Experiment in the Study of Translations, and - now just published! - an open access, interactive, multimodal, vast book, Prismatic Jane Eyre: Close-Reading a World Novel Across Languages (2023), which endeavours to understand, and offers ways of reading, Charlotte Brontë's novel conceived as a prismatic world work - that is to say, as it has been translated more than 600 times into at least 68 languages.
+Like much of my recent work, this project involved collaboration with many people, and was nourished by the Oxford Comparative Criticism and Translation Research Centre, which I founded and chair.